 Secondary Motor Stereotypies refers to the presence of an additional diagnosis with behavioral or neurological signs and symptoms, including autistic spectrum disorder, mental retardation, sensory deprivation, Rett syndrome, neurodegenerative disorders, inborn errors of metabolism, drug induced conditions, tumor, infection, or psychiatric conditions.
 (Info given by Singer, H.S.
 (2009, 06).
 Motor Stereotypies.
 Seminars in Pediatric Neurology, 16(2), 77-81. doi:10.1016/j.spen.2009.03.008)

 Dyspraxia is a neurological disorder throughout the brain that results in life-long impaired motor, memory, judgment, processing, and other cognitive skills.
-Dyspraxia also impacts the immune and central nervous systems.
-Each dyspraxic person has different abilities and weaknesses as dyspraxia often comes with a variety of comorbidities.
+Each individual living with Dyspraxia has different abilities and weaknesses as Dyspraxia often comes with a variety of co-occurring conditions.
 The most common of these is Developmental Coordination Disorder (also known as DCD), a motor-planning-based disorder that impacts fine and gross motor development.
-For insurance reasons, the World Health Organization code for DCD and dyspraxia together is F82 and the DSM code for DCD alone is 315.4.
+For insurance reasons, the World Health Organization code for DCD and Dyspraxia together and the DSM code for DCD alone.

 (Information from http://www.dyspraxiausa.org/)